diogobabo/nvidia-kernel-module-signer/README.md

 4. Enter the password you set during the script execution
 5. Reboot again

+### If you update the NVIDIA drivers

+If you update your NVIDIA drivers in the future, simply use the resigning script that will be created in `/usr/local/bin/nvidia-secure-boot-resign` to re-sign the modules without needing to go through the entire process again.

 ## What to Expect

 After successfully running the script and enrolling the MOK:

 - Your NVIDIA drivers will work with Secure Boot enabled
 - Your system remains secure with Secure Boot
+- You can easily re-sign your modules after driver updates

 ## Disclaimer